BLAKE3-team/BLAKE3/c/README.md

 - `BLAKE3_FETCH_TBB`: Allow fetching oneTBB from GitHub (only if not found on system)
 - `BLAKE3_EXAMPLES`: Compile and install example programs

-These can be enabled in the following way:
+Options can be enabled like this:

 ```bash
 cmake -S c -B c/build "-DCMAKE_INSTALL_PREFIX=/usr/local" -DCMAKE_USE_TBB=1 -DCMAKE_FETCH_TBB=1